rclone/rclone/docs/content/commands/rclone_rcd.md

 ## Server options

-Use `--addr` to specify which IP address and port the server should listen on, eg `--addr 1.2.3.4:8000` or `--addr :8080` to listen to all IPs.
+Use `--rc-addr` to specify which IP address and port the server should listen on, eg `--rc-addr 1.2.3.4:8000` or `--rc-addr :8080` to listen to all IPs.
 By default it only listens on localhost.
 You can use port :0 to let the OS choose an available port.

-If you set `--addr` to listen on a public or LAN accessible IP address then using Authentication is advised - see the next section for info.
+If you set `--rc-addr` to listen on a public or LAN accessible IP address then using Authentication is advised - see the next section for info.

 You can use a unix socket by setting the url to `unix:///path/to/socket` or just by using an absolute path name.
 Note that unix sockets bypass the authentication - this is expected to be done with file system permissions.

-`--addr` may be repeated to listen on multiple IPs/ports/sockets.
+`--rc-addr` may be repeated to listen on multiple IPs/ports/sockets.

-`--server-read-timeout` and `--server-write-timeout` can be used to control the timeouts on the server.
+`--rc-server-read-timeout` and `--rc-server-write-timeout` can be used to control the timeouts on the server.
 Note that this is the total time for a transfer.

-`--max-header-bytes` controls the maximum number of bytes the server will accept in the HTTP header.
+`--rc-max-header-bytes` controls the maximum number of bytes the server will accept in the HTTP header.

-`--baseurl` controls the URL prefix that rclone serves from.
+`--rc-baseurl` controls the URL prefix that rclone serves from.
 By default rclone will serve from the root.
-If you used `--baseurl "/rclone"` then rclone would serve from a URL starting with "/rclone/".
+If you used `--rc-baseurl "/rclone"` then rclone would serve from a URL starting with "/rclone/".
 This is useful if you wish to proxy rclone serve.
-Rclone automatically inserts leading and trailing "/" on `--baseurl`, so `--baseurl "rclone"`, `--baseurl "/rclone"` and `--baseurl "/rclone/"` are all treated identically.
+Rclone automatically inserts leading and trailing "/" on `--rc-baseurl`, so `--rc-baseurl "rclone"`, `--rc-baseurl "/rclone"` and `--rc-baseurl "/rclone/"` are all treated identically.

 ### TLS (SSL)

 By default this will serve over http.
 If you want you can serve over https.
-You will need to supply the `--cert` and `--key` flags.
+You will need to supply the `--rc-cert` and `--rc-key` flags.
-If you wish to do client side certificate validation then you will need to supply `--client-ca` also.
+If you wish to do client side certificate validation then you will need to supply `--rc-client-ca` also.

-`--cert` should be a either a PEM encoded certificate or a concatenation of that with the CA certificate.  `--key` should be the PEM encoded private key and `--client-ca` should be the PEM encoded client certificate authority certificate.
+`--rc-cert` should be a either a PEM encoded certificate or a concatenation of that with the CA certificate.  `--krc-ey` should be the PEM encoded private key and `--rc-client-ca` should be the PEM encoded client certificate authority certificate.

---min-tls-version is minimum TLS version that is acceptable.
+--rc-min-tls-version is minimum TLS version that is acceptable.
 Valid values are "tls1.0", "tls1.1", "tls1.2" and "tls1.3" (default "tls1.0").

 ### Template

-`--template` allows a user to specify a custom markup template for HTTP and WebDAV serve functions.
+`--rc-template` allows a user to specify a custom markup template for HTTP and WebDAV serve functions.
 The server exports the following markup to be used within the template to server pages: